climate-innovation-hub/agcd-masking/README.md

 for which daily values are available.
 This means there are grid point values in the AGCD daily gridded precipitation data that haven't been influenced by actual precipitation observations.
-These grid points are filled (I think) with a climatological mean value derived from the monthly precipitation dataset (which has better observational coverage).
-For many analyses (e.g. trends, return periods) it can be a good idea to mask these grid points because they have artificially low variability.
+For many analyses (e.g. trends, return periods) it can be a good idea to mask these grid points because they seem to have artificial / unrealistic characteristics (e.g. variability).

 To help with this masking,
 the AGCD dataset includes precipitation weight files assign the following values